 You must complete a research project in the form of a research assignment that forms part of the final assessment for the MMed degree.

-You must preferably complete the Part I examination as a special postgraduate student prior to registration for the MMed (Rad D) programme and prior to appointment as registrar.
+You must complete the Part I examination prior to registration for the MMed (Rad D) programme and prior to appointment as registrar.

 Radiological Physics 873(60) Radiological Anatomy 871(60)

 Part II (registrar training programme)